WPChill/download-monitor/readme.txt

 Tags: download, downloads, monitor, hits, download monitor, tracking, admin, count, counter, files Requires at least: 2.8
 Tested up to: 3.5
-Stable tag: 3.3.6
+Stable tag: 3.3.6.1

 Plugin with interface for uploading and managing download files, inserting download links in posts, and monitoring download hits.

 == Description ==

-__This plugin is no longer actively developed nor maintained!__
+__Note: This plugin is no longer actively developed nor maintained!__

 Download Monitor is a plugin for uploading and managing downloads, tracking download hits, and displaying links.